-3M Council Council of 3M National Teaching Fellows Conseil 3M Conseil des lauréats nationaus 3M en enseignement https://www.stlhe.ca/council-of-national-fellows-forexcellence-in-teaching-and-learning/
+3M Council Council of 3M National Teaching Fellows

+Conseil 3M Conseil des lauréats nationaux 3M en enseignement

 Fellows is a community of award winning teachers who are lifetime members of the Society for Teaching and Learning in Higher Education (STLHE), and a constituency within the STLHE.
 The Council shares the aims of the STLHE, advises the 3M National Teaching Fellowships Program Coordinator, and undertakes projects that enhance teaching and learning in Canadian post-secondary institutions.